Informed, not lucky

 KNOW WHAT TO EXPECT

 Module 3: Weather.
 Weather forecasts and history help you determine what to expect and when to visit.
+An understanding of seasonal trends can help you avoid (or seek!) snow and put the wind at your back.
+Learn how to compare models and interpret a meteogram forecast before you head out.

 - Gaia GPS